 Resource Lists can also be accessed directly by logging in with your Lancaster University username and password.
 You will also be able to look for resource lists for a module that you studied in the previous year(s).

 How do I familiarise myself with Resource Lists?

 When you first use Resource Lists a short on screen introduction will be presented to familiarise you with the layout.
 Additional information can be found in the help section of your user account menu at the top-right of the screen or you can check out this video.

 What do I do if I can't find my Resource List?

-If you are having trouble using Resource Lists or can't locate your list contact your Faculty Librarian or ask a member of Library staff.
+If you are having trouble using Resource Lists or can't locate your list contact your Faculty Librarian at firstname.lastname@example.org or ask a member of Library staff.

 Tab Content: Information for Staff

 A well-produced resource list is an asset, both for course planning and student satisfaction.
 It can form a valuable repository of all the resources, in print and electronic format, including books, journal articles, websites and online videos used to support student learning.

 For enquiries, please email FacultyLibrarians@lancaster.ac.uk